cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

                foo[-P1Y] => bar
            """

-This suite will validate OK, but it will stall at runtime with ``bar`` waiting on ``foo[-P1Y]`` at the intermediate years where it does not exist.
+This workflow will validate OK, but it will stall at runtime with ``bar`` waiting on ``foo[-P1Y]`` at the intermediate years where it does not exist.
 The offset ``[-P1Y]`` is presumably an error (it should be ``[-P2Y]``), or else another graph line is needed to generate